-Information is more likely to be considered a trade secret if it is:
+In legal terms, information is more likely to be considered a trade secret if it is:

-South Carolina is one of the many states that have adopted the Uniform Trade Secrets Act.
+South Carolina is one of the many states that have adopted the Uniform Trade Secrets Act (UTSA).
 South Carolina’s trade secret law can be found at S.C.C.A.
 Secs.39-8-1 et seq.

-South Carolina’s version of the Uniform Trade Secrets Act refers to the theft of trade secrets as misappropriation.
-Under South Carolina law, "misappropriation" refers to the acquisition of a trade secret by someone who knows or has reason to know that the trade secret was acquired by improper means -- theft, bribery, misrepresentation, breach or inducement of a breach of duty to maintain secrecy.
-It also includes the disclosure or use of a trade secret without consent by someone who used improper means to acquire knowledge of the trade secret – for example, an ex-employee who spills company secrets to a rival.
+South Carolina’s version of the UTSA refers to the theft of trade secrets as misappropriation.
+Under South Carolina law, "misappropriation" refers to the acquisition of a trade secret by someone who knows or has reason to know that the trade secret was acquired by improper means, such as theft, bribery, misrepresentation, breach or inducement of a breach of duty to maintain secrecy.
+It also includes the disclosure or use of a trade secret without consent by someone who used improper means to acquire knowledge of the trade secret, for example, an ex-employee who spills company secrets to a rival.

 South Carolina prohibits use of trade secrets by a company that has “has reason to know” that the material constitutes a trade secret.
 This is known as constructive knowledge (versus actual knowledge).
 In other words, even if a South Carolina company was unaware it possessed purloined trade secrets, it can still be prosecuted under South Carolina law if it should have known.